Join us for an info session!

 Applied Behavior Analysis is a well-developed discipline among the helping professions, with a mature body of scientific knowledge, established standards for evidence-based practice, distinct methods of service, recognized experience and educational requirements for practice, and identified sources of requisite education in universities.
 Behavior Analyst Certification Board

-Based on a curriculum that addresses behavioral theory and its real-world application, this two-year program prepares you to step into top positions in the field.
+Based on a curriculum that addresses the behavioral theory and its real-world application, this two-year program prepares you to step into top positions in the field.
 Students will receive on-the-ground training in clinical settings arranged by CSUN, with faculty guidance each step of the way.
 You will learn how to conduct thorough behavioral assessments, implement and monitor evidence-based interventions, and consult with parents, caregivers, and school personnel while adhering to the profession's ethical guidelines.
 This cost-competitive degree also lays the groundwork for admission into the nation’s most prestigious ABA doctoral programs.

 All courses are taught by doctoral-level faculty and feature BACB® approved content, including curriculum in human development, psychopathology, developmental disabilities (e.g. Autism Spectrum Disorder), and behaviorism.
-The program’s course work is designed to promote progressive development of behavior analytic skills.
+The program’s course work is designed to promote the progressive development of behavior analytic skills.
 Upon graduating and successful completion of supervised fieldwork hours, you will be eligible to sit for the BCBA examination.*

 - On-campus and off-site practicum options are arranged for you so you can obtain the required supervised fieldwork hours.